Gastric balloon: Safety and side effects

-Gastric balloons are generally considered to be safe and effective in the short.
+Gastric balloons are generally considered to be safe and effective in the short term.
 Existing clinical data shows an acceptable safety profile.
 One of the largest intragastric balloon studies ever performed, which included 1770 patients, demonstrated an excellent safety profile.

 There can be procedure-related side effects due to endoscopy and anesthesia on balloons that require medical intervention for placement or removal.
 On very rare occasions, the endoscopic placement of a balloon has led to death.

 Several studies have demonstrated that the data on both the efficacy and safety for the non-endoscopic Allurion Elipse gastric balloon compares favorably with balloons that require endoscopy.
 It showed an acceptable safety profile with 0.2% of serious adverse events, which is comparable to the Orbera balloon, which requires endoscopy.

 Post-placement side effects of gastric balloons are common and may include nausea, vomiting, reflux and stomach cramps.
 Other side effects include indigestion, bloating, flatulence and diarrhea.
 Rare side effects include esophagitis, gastric ulcer formation or gastric perforation.
 The device can become deflated and slip into the lower intestines.
 Migration of a balloon can lead to bowel obstruction.

 Mechanism

-Currently there are three FDA-approved balloons in the USA.
+Currently, there are three types of FDA-approved gastric balloons in the USA.
 These approved devices are placed via the esophagus using endoscopy.
 This can be done in an outpatient setting under sedation.
 One further balloon, Allurion's Ellipse, has European CE approval and does not require endoscopy for placement or removal.

 Once in place the balloon is filled with saline and remains as a free-floating object in the stomach cavity, too big to pass through the pylorus.
 In addition to saline, the balloon that is made from silicone may contain some radio-opaque material as a radiographic marker and a dye such as methylene blue to alert the patient if the balloon leaks.
 Studies have suggested that fluid is superior to air for distending gastric balloons.
 Inflated balloons reduce the operative volume capacity of the stomach.
 While the typical gastric volume is about 900 ml, an inflated balloon may take up most of the space, about 700 (+/-100) ml.

 Availability and costs

-Gastric balloon devices have been approved in many countries, among them Australia, Canada, Mexico, India, Guatemala and several European and South American countries.
+Gastric balloon-type devices have been approved in many countries, among them Australia, Canada, Mexico, India, Guatemala and several European and South American countries.
 They became available in the United States in 2015 when two different balloon devices were approved by the FDA.